-Kids doing wheelies, darting in and out of traffic, and getting injured in crashes are among the reasons Carlsbad is considering adopting this ordinance.
+Kids doing wheelies, darting in and out of traffic, and getting injured in crashes are among the reasons the council unanimously adopted the Traffic Safety & Mobility Commission's recommendations.
 The city was the first in the county to pass laws making it easier to enforce e-bike safety.

 "That’s a topic or an area that definitely needs to be looked at," Carlsbad resident Kelly Miller said.

-The city is considering the measure now that a new state law, Assembly Bill 2234, allows cities in San Diego County to establish a minimum age for operating e-bikes as part of a pilot program.
+The city took up the option now that a new state law, Assembly Bill 2234, allows cities in San Diego County to establish a minimum age for operating e-bikes as part of a pilot program.
+Staff will now draft an ordinance and bring it back at a later date for the Council's and the public's input.

 Coronado, Chula Vista, Santee, Poway and San Marcos all adopted the ban earlier this year.